 - 1. Assume the offensive ready stance. - 2.
 While maintaining both hands on the firearm, bring the firearm in close toward the center of your body and off to the weapon-side slightly.
-The primary arm should be pulled back and pressed against the side of your body with the trigger finger indexed. - 3.
-The barrel of the firearm should be pointed slightly downward or parallel to the ground facing forward.
+The primary arm should be pulled back and pressed against the side of your body with your finger off the trigger and indexed on the frame. - 3.
+The muzzle of the firearm should be pointed slightly downward or parallel to the ground facing forward.